Strongpreneur#Starting A Business

 7. Political Environment

-The political and legal is closely intertwined with the social environment.
+The political and legal issues are closely intertwined with the social environment.
 The attitudes and actions of political and government leaders, legislators, do change with social demands and beliefs.
-Government affects all organizations every aspect of life.
-In respect to business by stimulating economic developments and it is the biggest customer purchasing goods and services and could constraint business with policies that might lead to a business failure, such as a ban on certain forms of existing and non-existing businesses.
+The government affects all organizations in every aspect of life.
+Concerning business by stimulating economic developments and it is the biggest customer purchasing goods and services and could constraint business with policies that might lead to a business failure, such as a ban on certain forms of existing and non-existing businesses.

 Tackling the Environmental Changes